ErikBrorsson/MVUDA/README.md

 ```

 ### Training
-In order to train the model, run the below command with the desired config (examples are provided [here](configs/experiments)):
+To train the model, run the command below with the desired config (examples are provided [here](configs/experiments)):

 python main.py --config "YOUR CONFIG"

-For example, configs/experiments/gmvd1_mvx_uda.json should yield similar results as presented below and reported in the paper on GMVD1->MultiviewX (89.0 MODA).
+In our paper, we always pretrain the model on the source dataset before self-training (i.e., the model is initialized with the baseline weights).
+To do this, first train the baseline (e.g. configs/experiments/gmvd1_mvx_baseline.json) and then do self-training (e.g. configs/experiments/gmvd1_mvx_uda.json).
+Note that the parameter "resume_model" in the config file should point to the pretrained baseline model.

 ### Results (on GMVD1->MultiviewX)